Depending on which journals you've picked up in recent months, early humans were either peace-loving softies or war-mongering buffoons.

 The newest claim concerns Australopithecus afarensis, who lived approximately five million years ago and is one of the first hominids that can be linked directly to our lineage with some certainty.
 Hardly an expert at tearing other animals limb from limb, scientists say the small and furry creature likely spent most of its time avoiding becoming the lunch of those saber-toothed mammals you see in natural history museums today.

-That's a far cry from the spear-wielding image most of the public has of our earliest ancestors, Robert Sussman of Washington University told an audience at the annual meeting of the American Association for the Advancement of Science last month."I think that the ‘Man the Hunter' model is so popular because it fits into Western thought so easily.
-Western humans (especially men) like to think of themselves as completely in charge of their surroundings," Sussman told LiveScience.
+That's a far cry from the spear-wielding image most of the public has of our earliest ancestors, Robert Sussman of Washington University told an audience at the annual meeting of the American Association for the Advancement of Science last month.

 Other research appearing in current scientific journals, however, paints a different picture of early man.